 - a.
 Choose a location where you have safe and legal access to the shoreline during a medium to low tide.
 Don't forget to dress for the weather! - b.
-Bring with you: - A phone or device that can take photos (with access to the MyCoast app if you'll submit from the field) - 1 collection container per person (tub, bag, bucket, etc.) - A measuring device (calipers are the gold standard) - Molt Search ID Guide (or access to a digital copy)
+Bring with you: - A phone or device that can take photos (with access to the MyCoast app if you'll be submitting from the field) - 1 collection container per person (tub, bag, bucket, etc.) - A measuring device (ideally, the calipers you received at your training workshop) - Molt Search ID Guide (or access to a digital copy)